 Between 1657 and 1570 some 1200 watchtowers were added to warn of impending attacks from the Mongols.
 During the later end of the Ming Dynasty, the wall was again reinforced to protect against the Manchus in the north.

 Geography of the Great Wall

-Due to the many differing sections, the exact course of the wall is difficult to determine, however in 2012 the National Cultural Heritage Administration of China concluded a detailed study and mapping program determining course.
-The current figure is that the wall stretches for 21,196 kilometres (13,171 miles).
+Due to the many different sections, the exact course of the wall is difficult to determine, however in 2012 the National Cultural Heritage Administration of China concluded a detailed study and mapping program determining course.
+The current figure is that the wall stretches for 21,196 kilometers (13,171 miles).

 Sections of the Great wall can be found from the east coast to the Gobi Desert in the northwest.
 The Wall crosses nine northern provinces and municipalities; Liaoning, Beijing, Tianjin, Hebei, Inner Mongolia, Shanxi, Shaanxi, Ningxia and Gansu.